 Yet when this strange economic system becomes all too much, it’s easy to escape.
 Just head to the miles upon miles of soft sand sitting next to warm blue azure seas.

-Here’s all you need to know to help plan your own Cuba itinerary, but if you need more inspiration, read our top 10 experiences in Cuba first.
+Here’s all you need to know to help plan your own Cuba itinerary, but if you need more inspiration, read our favourite things to do in Cuba first.

 2-WEEK CUBA ITINERARY